 Beneficial ingredients to look for include:

-- proteins such as nuts and seeds
+- proteins, such as nuts and seeds

 - whole grains

-- fortified vitamins such as B-12
+- fortified vitamins, such as vitamin B12

 Some ingredients to avoid in cereals include: